Twizz719/hello-world/README.md

 # hello-world
 tutorial for github
-My name is tim and I am learning java
+//My name is tim and I am learning java